 There came one and another with traditions of the past; and we learnt of the Master's eight years' wanderings; of the name changed from village to village; of the Nirvikalpa Samadhi; and of that sacred sorrow, too deep for words, or for common sight, that one who loved had alone seen.
-And there, too, came the Master Himself. with his stories of Uma and Shiva, of Radha and Krishna, and his fragments of song and poetry.
+And there, too, came the Master Himself, with his stories of Uma and Shiva, of Radha and Krishna, and his fragments of song and poetry.

 It seemed as if he knew that the first material of a new consciousness must be a succession of vivid, but isolated experiences, poured out without proper sequence, so as to provoke the mind of the learner to work for its own conception of order and relation.
 At any rate, whether he knew it or not, this was the canon of educational science that he unconsciously fulfilled.
-For the most part, it was the Indian religions that he portrayed for us, today dealing
+For the most part, it was the Indian religions that he portrayed for us, today dealing with one, and tomorrow with another, his choice guided, seemingly, by the whim of the moment.
+But it was not religion only that he poured out upon us.
+Sometimes it would be history.
+Again, it would be folklore.
+On still another occasion, it would be the manifold anomalies and inconsistencies of race, caste, and custom.
+In fact India herself became, as heard in him, as the last and noblest of the Puranas, uttering itself through his lips.

-THE HOUSE ON THE CANGES

-Photo taken in 1890
+THE HOUSE ON THE GANGES Photo taken in 1899

-Java, Dhira Mata, Swami Vivekananda, Nivedita
+IN KASHMIR Java, Dhua Mata, Swami Vivekananda, Nivedita